-Once understood the running of iPhone Backup Extractor application on OSX is quite simple, but if you are new to the process of running applications from the command line on a Mac it can be a little daunting.
-This guide provides all steps, including Mono framework installation.
+Running iPhone Backup Extractor on OS X is quite simple, but if you're new to the process of running applications from the command line on a Mac it can be a little daunting.
+This guide provides all steps, including installing the Mono framework.

 mono is a software platform designed to allow developers to easily create cross platform applications.
-It is an open source implementation of Microsoft’s .Net Framework.
-The iPBE application needs this framework to extend library functionality (code) needed to access your backup files.
+It is an open source implementation of Microsoft's .NET Framework.
+Our application needs this framework to access your backup files.
 A Mac needs to be told that our application needs to use the Mono libraries, and this is done using some simple commands in the terminal window.

-A terminal window is the Mac’s command line feature, which basically runs programs using words (commands).
-In this case it is necessary to use, as what effectively happens is that you (or your Mac) runs Mono and Mono will run our app, you have to tell your Mac this is what is going to happen before it runs the app.
+A terminal window is the Mac's command line feature, which basically runs programs using commands.
+In this case it's necessary to use, as what happens is that you (or your Mac!) runs Mono, and Mono will run our app.

 Download and install Mono framework

 When downloading Mono framework, you'll need to choose the download applicable to your processor --- or just the universal option.
 (This is redundant in modern Macs as they're all Intel based.)
 You only need the "Mono framework (Runtime)".

 Downloading our latest iPhone Backup Extractor software should be easy and fast.

 - From the desktop, click the "Go" menu, and select "Utilities"

 - In the Utilities window, double-click Terminal, and the Terminal window should open